mirandaasral/portfolio/my-portfolio/src/README.md

 run `npm start` from the `/my-portfolio` folder to make sure everything looks as intended.

-once everything is set, run the deployment step
+once everything is set, run the deployment step from `/my-portfolio`

 ```
 npm run deploy
 ```